TobCap/matchwith/README.md

 Const pattern
 =============

-`pattern_i` consists with an atomic object with less than one length, such as numeric, literal, NA, NULL.
+`pattern_i` represents numeric literal, charater literal, or NULL.
 When x is matched with `pattern_i`, `res_i` (the right side of expression) is evalueted in the parent.frame .
 In the exampe below, when x is 0 or 1, the right side expression is evalated and returned. when x is more than 2, wildcard simbol is matched and `fib(x-1) + fib(x-2)` is evaluated and returned.

 ``` r
 fib <- function(x)